Bana Jabri: Career

 In 1994, she accepted a position as an assistant professor in the department of pediatric gastroenterology at Necker–Enfants Malades Hospital, remaining through 1998.
-In 1999 she worked at Princeton University as a staff researcher, becoming a research scientist the following year.
+In 1999, she worked at Princeton University as a staff researcher, becoming a research scientist the following year.
 She accepted a position at the University of Chicago in 2002 as an assistant professor; she was promoted in 2005 to associate professor and in 2011 to full professor.
-In 2006 she became the co-director of its Digestive Disease Research Core Center and in 2011 she was made the director of research for its Celiac Disease Center.
+In 2006, she became the co-director of its Digestive Disease Research Core Center and in 2011 she was made the director of research for its Celiac Disease Center.
 In 2018 she received a named professorship, becoming the Sara and Harold Lincoln Thompson Professor.

 Awards and honors

 In 2009, she became the first researcher in the US to win the William K. Warren, Jr. Prize for Excellence in Celiac Disease Research.
 In 2017 she received the Lloyd Mayer Prize in Mucosal Immunology.
 She is also an elected member of the Association of American Physicians and a recipient of the Llewellyn John and Harriet Manchester Quantrell Award for Excellence in Undergraduate Education.

+In 2017, she received the Quantrell Award.